There is a distinction to be made between the JD (Julian Date) and the JD

 origin of the respective calendar system to which it applies.

 Every date on either the Julian or Gregorian calendar system has a unique

 sequential date serial number called the Julian Day Number

 , always a positive integer, usually simply called the JD number

 , to distinguish it from all other dates on the calendar.
 The only thing the JD number tells us is the date on the calendar.
 When the time of day is involved, then we use the general Julian Date

 , usually abbreviated to JD

-, with the fractional part of it referring to the time of day on the given date.
+, with the fractional part of it giving us the time of day on the given date.